Welcome to today's edition of the Rush 24-7 podcast.

 Thank you.

-And the one thing that I want to say is, you know, I understand Operation Chaos and what you're sort of trying to do, but at the end of all things, like John McCain is some kind of big prize that we're gonna get at the end of it all.
+And the one thing that I want to say is, you know, I understand Operation Chaos and what you're sort of trying to do, but at the end of all things, like John McCain is some kind of big prize that we're going to get at the end of it all.

 Never said that.

-Well, all three of them all three of them think, Rush.
+Well, all three of them stink, Rush.

 All three of them do.

-And one of them's gonna win.
+One of them's going to win.

-Well, I'm not not necessarily.
+Well, not necessarily.

 I am not voting for the lesser of two evils ever again.

-That doesn't look you don't want that.
+Look, you don't want that.

-You don't know what's gonna happen later.
+You don't know what's going to happen nader.

 And you don't want to, you know, Ron Paul may not quit.

-I mean, he'd be.
+I mean, he be.

 So who knows?

-That's who I'm writing in, Rush is Ron Paul.
+That's who I'm writing in, Rush, is Ron Paul.

 Well, good.

-Uh it's better than voting for the lesser of two evils.
+It's better than voting for the lesser of two evils.

 Everybody keeps doing it, and they wonder why.

-I understand, I understand, and you're really what's frustrating is you have no choice.
+And really, what's frustrating is you have no choice.

 They think you know it, and I know it, Rush.